Jasper Wildfire: Ready for Visitors in 2026?

 As of December 5, 2024, Jasper National Park has made significant progress in reopening its attractions following the July wildfires.
 The Columbia Icefield and Miette Hot Springs have been welcoming visitors since August.
 Pyramid Lake reopened in late August, signaling a positive trend for the season.
 Notably, Maligne Lake and Maligne Canyon, which were previously closed, reopened on October 11, 2024, along with Maligne Road and its surrounding day hiking trails.
 Visitors are encouraged to consult the Parks Canada website for the latest updates on trail and area statuses to ensure a safe and enjoyable visit.

-Looking ahead to 2025, both the Rocky Mountaineer Train and VIA Rail are taking in bookings for their Rocky Mountain routes, and therefore expected to operate.
-To learn more about these two trains, click here
+Looking ahead to 2026, both the Rocky Mountaineer Train and VIA Rail are taking in bookings for their Rocky Mountain routes, and therefore expected to operate.
+To learn more about these two trains, read our Rocky Mountaineer Vs Via Rail comparision post.

 Additionally, bus tours to Jasper are set to continue, though travelers should remain aware of potential changes due to ongoing restoration and weather conditions.